Skip to content

 docker logs {DataFlux Func Container ID} -f

-Using the pre-execution script from the example above, you can see the following output:
+Using the pre-execution script from the example above, you can see output like the following:

 Text Only